ROTORUA METHODIST CHURCH AND BAINBRIDGE CENTRE

 This was designed with youth groups in mind, and is constructed with concrete block walls.
 It is idea/for games etc and is large enough for a full volley ball court.
 There are toilet facilities off the hall, including showers, so we are well catered for if any groups wish to sleep overnight.
 There are also other toilet facilities for men and women, one with wheelchair access situated off the foyer and auditorium.

-The commercial kitchen is well equipped with both crockery and cutlery.
+The kitchen is well equipped with both crockery and cutlery.
 There is also a range of utensils previously used for out-catering.

 Three well equipped offices open off the entry foyer.
 One is used as the Church administration office.
 The minister also has an office/ library, leaving one adjacent office for other use.
 The lounge is self contained with tea making facilities etc.